• About 380 million people use English as their first language and approximately the same number of people use it as their second language.

 • English was the language of common people.

-• English was changing into a language with a strict word order (subject – verb – object), thousands of new (mainly French) words enriched the English vocabulary.
+• English was changing into a language with a strict word order (subject – verb – object), and thousands of new (mainly French) words enriched the English vocabulary.

 • The best-known writer from this period is Geoffrey Chaucer and his Canterbury Tales.

-• In 1476 William Caxton introduced a printing press to England.
+• In 1476, William Caxton introduced a printing press to England.

 • Caxton contributed a lot to the spreading of the English language – he translated a lot of works into English and almost all of the books he printed were in English.